sikoried/sequence-learning/Readme.md

 - **June 3: Project Check-In**

-	No class; teams will meetin individually with instructor to discuss their projects.
+	No class; teams will meet individually with instructor to discuss their projects.
 	Plan for 10-15 minutes to talk about your related work, implementation and performance of the chosen baseline, and a rough outline (bullet points) of the method and experiments sections.
 	Book your time slot: <https://terminplaner4.dfn.de/coDapAxvNNILyKkg>